mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

 ## Database structure ideas

-A preliminary relational database schema for *Diamond Matrix: Manoa*:
+A preliminary relational database schema for *Diamond Matrix: Manoa*, where each item is a table and each subitem is a column:

 * `Account`
     * `AccountID`